 - Panadería (bakery) – you can buy pan (bread) here, obviously.
 But you can also get empanada (savoury pie) and empanadilla (small version of empanada).
 Many panaderías are also pastelerías (cake shop), so you can also get all sorts of sweet pies, cakes and pastries.

-If you just need a snack, a panadería or frutería might be all you need.
+Do you just need a snack?
+A panadería or frutería might be all you need.
 But if you are planning to cook your meals at the albergue or need non-food items, you might want to visit the supermercado.

 You should be aware of shops’ opening times.
 If you are starting your walking day very early in the morning, as most people do, you will find that pretty much everything is closed.
 So, if you need something for the early morning, your safest bet is to buy it the previous evening.

-And finally, some useful phrases you can use in shops:
+And finally, some useful phrases you can use when shopping

 - If you can’t find what you need and want to ask if they have it, you can simply say ¿Tienen…? (do you have?) and add the name of the item you are looking for.
 For instance, you go into a supermercado looking for tiritas, but you can’t find them.
 You can ask a member of staff ¿Tienen tiritas?